 Russia says it’s in sync with US, China, Pakistan on Taliban

-UNITED NATIONS (AP) — The United States, China, Russia and Pakistan are working together to ensure that Afghanistan’s new Taliban rulers keep their promises, especially to form a genuinely representative government and prevent extremism from spreading, Russia’s foreign minister said Saturday.
+UNITED NATIONS (AP) — Russia, China, Pakistan and the United States are working together to ensure that Afghanistan’s new Taliban rulers keep their promises, especially to form a genuinely representative government and prevent extremism from spreading, Russia’s foreign minister said Saturday.

-Sergey Lavrov said representatives from Russia, China and Pakistan had traveled to the Qatari capital of Doha and then to Afghanistan’s capital Kabul to engage with both the Taliban and representatives of “secular authorities” — former president Hamid Karzai and Abdullah Abdullah, who headed the ousted government’s negotiating council with the Taliban.
+Sergey Lavrov said the four countries are in ongoing contact.
+He said representatives from Russia, China and Pakistan recently traveled to Qatar and then to Afghanistan’s capital, Kabul, to engage with both the Taliban and representatives of “secular authorities” — former president Hamid Karzai and Abdullah Abdullah, who headed the ousted government’s negotiating council with the Taliban.

-The Taliban have promised an inclusive government, a more moderate form of Islamic rule than when they last ruled the country from 1996 to 2001 including women’s rights, stability after 20 years of war, and stopping militants from using their territory to launch attacks.
-But recent moves suggest they may returning to more repressive policies, particularly toward women and girls.
+The Taliban have promised an inclusive government, a more moderate form of Islamic rule than when they last ruled the country from 1996 to 2001 including respecting women’s rights, providing stability after 20 years of war, fighting terrorism and extremism and stopping militants from using their territory to launch attacks.
+But recent moves suggest they may be returning to more repressive policies, particularly toward women and girls.

 “What’s most important … is to ensure that the promises that they have proclaimed publicly to be kept,” Lavrov said.
 “And for us, that is the top priority.”

+In his first speech to the General Assembly earlier this week, new Iranian President Ebrahim Raisi criticized the United States but appeared not to rule out a return to the negotiating table for the nuclear accord, saying Iran considers talks useful if their ultimate outcome is the lifting of all sanctions.
+Still, he stated: “We don’t trust the promises made by the U.S. government.”

-He said Russia would like to see the resumption of negotiations to restore the original agreement as soon as possible.
-But the leaders of Iran’s new government “are saying that they need at least a couple of weeks, and hopefully not more, to put together the negotiating team because they’ve had some staff changes,” he said.
+Lavrov said Russia would like to see the resumption of negotiations to restore the original agreement as soon as possible.
+“We have a very serious hope — and I think this is well-founded optimism — that we will achieve results,” he said, because “this is something everybody wants.”

-Lavrov also defended the decision of the transitional government in Mali to hire a private Russian military company to help fight terrorists, saying it has a “legitimate” right to do so and the Russian government is not involved.

-France has announced it is reducing its force fighting extremists in Mali and the region, Lavrov said.
-And in a stinging rebuke of their performance, he said, the French forces “should have been combating terrorists who have established a presence in Kidal (in northern Mali), but they didn’t manage to do that.
-And terrorists continue to reign in that area.”

 Edith M. Lederer, chief U.N. correspondent for The Associated Press, has been reporting internationally for nearly 50 years.
 Follow her on Twitter at http://twitter.com/EdithLedererAP